ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 The benefit of this approach is that it can be adopted by apps that already rely on trusted gateways without significant architectural changes.

-However, while this approach is technically feasible with Helia today, it hasn’t been tried out enough to be considered production-ready.

 Check out the [Helia service worker gateway repo](https://github.com/ipfs-shipyard/helia-service-worker-gateway) to learn more about this approach or try it out on https://helia-service-worker-gateway.on.fleek.co/.

 ### Local app installer

 The local app installer approach was recently laid out in a [blog post](https://www.liquity.org//blog/decentralizing-defi-frontends-protecting-users-and-protocol-authors) by the Liquity team.
-The idea is that you have a static web app that serves as a local installer which facilitates the fetching and verifying of dapps directly in the browser.
-The local app installer consists of static PWA and utilises a service worker to perform integrity checks on installed frontends, ensuring they haven’t been tampered with.
+The idea is that you have a static web app that serves as a local installer which facilitates the fetching and verifying of dapps directly in the browser.The local app installer consists of PWA and utilises a service worker with the ENS client library and Helia to resolve ENS names, download and verify dapps and cache them locally.

 ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/1884aa35-38d5-4c13-8628-c63c82cbfb68/c998b7cb-dc45-42a8-945d-61df4d40c54c/Untitled.png)